newrelic/newrelic-salesforce-exporter/README.md

 - `from_timestamp`: initial time in the time range.
 - `to_timestamp`: final time in the time range.
 - `log_interval_type`: either 'Hourly' or 'Daily', from `generation_interval` in the `config.yml` file.

+Queries for `EventLogFile` requiere the following fields to be present:

+- `Id`
+- `EventType`
+- `CreatedDate`
+- `LogDate`
+- `LogFile`

+For queries of other events there is no minimum set of fields, but if `CreatedDate` is present, it will be used to set the timestamp.
+Otherwise it will be set to the current time.

 ## Usage